zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

 ## Background {#section_zkn_rd2_vdb .section}

-For example, A is the webmaster of a website.
-Webpages on the website contain links to images and audio/video files.
-These static resources are stored on [Alibaba Cloud OSS](https://www.alibabacloud.com/product/oss).
-For example, A may save an image file on OSS with the URL `http://referer-test.oss-cn-hangzhou.aliyuncs.com/aliyun-logo.png`.

-For OSS external resource url, see [OSS address](../../../../../intl.en-US/Developer Guide/Signature/OSS request process.md#) such a URL \(without signing\) requires the user's bucket permission to read publicly.
+For OSS external resource url, see [OSS address](../../../../../reseller.en-US/Developer Guide/Endpoint/Endpoints.md#) such a URL \(without signing\) requires the user's bucket permission to read publicly.

 B is the webmaster of another website, B use the image resources of the website without permission, use this method to steal space and traffic by placing it in a web page on your website.
 In this case, the third-party web site user sees the B web site, but it's not clear the source of the pictures on the website.
 Since OSS charges by usage, so that user A does not get any benefit, instead, the cost of resource use is borne.